sorrel/gatsby-theme-portfolio-minimal/README.md

-# Gatsby Theme Portfolio Minimal - being used in a community website
+# Gatsby Theme Portfolio Minimal -  used in a community website

 #### A modern one-page portfolio with a clean yet expressive design.